-For all devices there are advantages to using the cloning method.
+For many Garmin devices there are advantages to using the cloning method.
 These include:

 - You can perform the map update process without affecting your device.
 If something goes wrong with the update, you still have a working GPS with the old map.

-- The map install process will be faster.
+- The map install process can be faster with the cloning method.
 This is because it installs through your computer's card reader which is a much faster device than the USB port on many Garmin devices.

 - If you keep multiple map versions on separate SD cards, you can easily test the new map and revert back to a previous version with simple card swapping.
 SD cards are cheap.
 Keep your old map SD card until you are sure the new map is OK.

-The detailed procedure given below is written specifically for the older Garmin nuvi and zumo devices including the following model series.
+The detailed procedure given in the next section is written specifically for the older Garmin nuvi and zumo devices including the following model series.

 - nuvi: 2x0, 2x5, 3xx, 465, 5xx, 6xx, 7x0, 7x5, 8x0, 8x5, 5000

 - zumo: 450, 500, 550, 660

 For newer nuvi, dezl, rv and zumo model series, see the notes section at the end of the FAQ.

 - Before using this procedure, do yourself a favor and make a complete backup of your device.